shourya01/shourya01.github.io/index.md

 I wrote a basic code in C++ to implement a console-based tic-tac-toe game that is un-winnable by the human player.
 This was achieved by using the Minimax algorithm to minimize a loss function corresponding to the possibility of the machine losing.
-This loss function is re-evaluated after every human player move to provide provable impossibility of the human player winning.
+This loss function is re-evaluated after every human player move to provide provable impossibility of the human player winning. _2020 Update: If I find time, maybe I'll make some changes to the code to avoid precluding any possibility of the human player winning._